Constantin-Coica/mongodb/vagrant.md

     A virtual space where implementations and changes can be made ensuring the original project data is protected and changes that would make it not work are not made.
 - How do they relate to an application?
+    Application can be run without making possible damaging changes to the physical/original machine.

 ### Virtual machines